LeiaReid/austerity/README.md

 In this series of articles, I intend to explore how children in the UK growing up in ‘the age of austerity’ have been affected, chiefly in terms of education and its effect on children’s prospects.

+Between 1998 and 2012 the number of children living in "relative poverty" in the UK had fallen by approximately 800,000 to a total of around 3.5 million.
+2012’s Welfare Reform Act, increased the number of children in “relative poverty”.
+In 2019 1.4 million children will live in relative poverty.
+In the years between 2012 and 2019, the number of children obtaining food from The Trussell Trust more than tripled.

+Education, alongside healthcare, was ring fenced and therefore protected from cuts in 2010.
+But it’s budget has not risen in line with inflation, the rising number of children and a lack of teachers.

+The money from local authorities and councils that would usually bridge these gaps was cut so dramatically they couldn’t keep up.
+The Local Government Association identified a decrease in UK Government funding of almost 60 per cent for local authorities in England and Wales between 2010 and 2020.

+This reduction in central government funding for county councils in England combined with an increasing demand for social care services has caused reductions in a variety of local expenditure.
+Public libraries, bin collections, road maintenance, and Sure Start - the programme targeted to increasing education in families with kids under the age of four living in the most disadvantaged areas - and steep increases to council tax rates and the introduction of additional charges for county council services have been the most effected.

 ## Navigation

 [Devolved funding & education](https://leiareid.github.io/funding/)